 Building a media list is a crucial step in any successful media outreach campaign.
 For this reason, building media lists is one of the most important public relations jobs.
 When done right, it can be an effective way to establish media relations with targeted journalists and influencers.

 Do you need help building an effective media list?
-Pressfarm has a media database of over 75,000 journalists, bloggers and influencers across niches and industries.
+Pressfarm has a media database of over 1 million journalists, bloggers and influencers across niches and industries.
 Sign up today and find the right media professionals to cover your brand.

 What is a media list?